katiektea/100-days-of-code/log.md

 **Thoughts**
 I think I am beginning to extract the pattern that is forming when working with jQuery.
 Now it's all about application.

+### Day 27: May 22, 2020 ###
+Not much coding today as I continued to learn jQuery.
+Went through the more advanced jQuery methods:

+1. click() - adding a click listener to elements
+2. keypress() - triggered when a user types on the keyboard; triggers an event on the element
+3. on() - works similar to addEventListener; allows you to specify the TYPE of event to list for.
+E.g. a double click, a single click, dragstart etc

+**Thoughts**
+Really want to advance further than I hoped so.
+Next week will be going into NodeJS and backend!!
+FINALLY!

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday